 Service of any kind has been repeatedly proven to benefit our mental and emotional health.
 Altruistic behavior decreases stress, anxiety, and even depression symptoms.
 Participating in service to help others can also boost your immune system and increase longevity!

 Most people who participate in a service program abroad can attest to the psychological and emotional boost they experience during their service tenure.
 Volunteers report a greater sense of purpose, life satisfaction, self-confidence, and sense of identity.

-Benefits for Your Career: Dental Mission Trips Are A Valuable Experience!
+Benefits for Your Career: Dental Mission Trips Are a Valuable Experience!

 Dental Mission Trips Can Benefit Healthcare Projects in the Area

 Community Dental Partners believes in the power of dental service.
 We reach out to our local communities to improve access to care for the underserved here at home.
 Regular dental mission trips abroad extend the reach of our service to even more vulnerable people to help them reclaim their oral health.
-Schedule a call with a Recruiting Manager to learn more about joining our next humanitarian trip!
+Schedule a call with a Hiring Manager to learn more about joining our next humanitarian trip!